-In this series of lunchtime workshops for graduate students and postdocs, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively in a laboratory or field setting.
+In this series of lunchtime workshops designed for current graduate students and postdocs, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively in a laboratory or field setting.
 Effective mentoring of students is a key skill influencing everything from research productivity to personal satisfaction.
 Learn best practices for mentoring undergraduate, graduate, and postdoctoral researchers, and develop advising and communication skills needed to lead a research team.
-Interested participants should apply prior to the start of the series with the expectation of attending all workshops.
-Building Mentoring Skills program completion certificates will be provided for fully participating in at least 4 of 5 sessions.

 - Day and Time: Tuesdays*, 12:00-2:00 pm

-All sessions are on Tuesdays from 12:00-2:00 pm and include catered lunch.
+All sessions are on Tuesdays or Wednesdays from 12:00-2:00 pm and include catered lunch.